DominykasPivo/MARP-Guide-RAG-Chatbot/docs/CI_TOOLS.md

 # README for pyproject.toml

 This file (`pyproject.toml`) is the central configuration for Python tooling in this project.
 It defines settings for build systems, dependencies, and code quality tools.

-## What is Code Quality?

-Code quality refers to how well code meets standards for readability, maintainability, consistency, correctness, and security.

-### Code Quality Dimensions
-- **Readability:** Can others understand the code?
-- **Maintainability:** Can the code be easily modified?
-- **Consistency:** Does the code follow team standards?
-- **Correctness:** Does the code do what it should?
-- **Security:** Are there vulnerabilities?

-### Why Automate Code Quality?
-- Consistency across team members
-- Early feedback (before code review)
-- Reduces bikeshedding in reviews
-- Catches issues humans miss
-- Documents team standards

 ## Code Quality Tool Categories